Without Landlord’s Consent, Can Tenants Invite Others to Share Rent in Taiwan? How to Avoid Disputes

 ✨Plain Explanation: The new law is stricter.
 Tenants must obtain written consent before subletting, even partially.
 Unlike in the past, silence from the landlord no longer implies consent.

-⚖️ Legal Source: Residential Tenancy Act Article 9 – Law.moj.gov.tw
+⚖️ Legal Source: Rental Housing Market Development and Regulation Act Article 9 – Law.moj.gov.tw

 “If a tenant subleases the dwelling to another without the landlord’s written consent, the landlord may terminate the lease early without compensation to the tenant.”